 We didn’t plan this ahead of time, so obviously we had fewer options available and were unable to find an all day sailing trip similar to the one we did on Milos.
 Basically everything offered seemed to be half day tours, which were all only three to five hours, and either ran in the morning, or in the late afternoon to catch the sunset.
 Three to five hours may sound like a long time, but time truly flies when you’re on the water.
 The longer tours seemed to run during the day, but we also liked the idea of a sunset sail and ultimately couldn’t make up our minds because we wanted both.

 We decided to talk to our helpful host at our little villa for some insight, and we’re glad we did because she immediately said we needed to do one of the sunset tours and helped us book one.
 We ended up booking with Sunset Oia, and we really enjoyed the experience despite it being a bit different than what we were expecting.
 By “different” I guess I mean I wasn’t expecting a beautiful catamaran to be retrofitted with several rows of bench seating to accommodate more tourists.
-Thankfully we were able to grab a spot up front on the trampoline (the netting between the hulls), so it still felt like a somewhat luxurious experience as long as we didn’t turn around;).
+Thankfully we were able to grab a spot up front on the trampoline (the netting between the hulls), so it still felt like a somewhat luxurious experience as long as we didn’t turn around and see the ferry boat looking seating behind us;).

 We also stopped at a couple swimming and snorkeling spots (so I was able to get my mermaid fix in) before we headed back toward the tip of Oia to get positioned for the magical sunset.
 By the time the sunset rolled around, everyone was pretty settled and merry with a few drinks down the hatch, so it really was a magical experience.
 They played great music too, which added to the good vibes.
 This song is permanently engrained in my brain from hearing it during the sunset.
 I literally get chills whenever I hear it now and it will forever be one of my favorites.